SNNafi/media_store_plus/README.md

 # media_store_plus

 To use Android `MediaStore` API in Flutter.
-It supports both read & write operation in every android version.
+It supports both read & write operation in every android version through flutter.
 It also requests for appropriate permissions, if needed.

 # Motivation